-While there may be some standardised legal entity identifiers available that could partly serve this purpose, such as the Business Identifier Code (BIC), the LEI offers advantages as it is not linked to a specific messaging network and is available to all corporate and legal entities.
-The
+There are standardised legal entity identifiers available that could partly serve this purpose, such as the Business Identifier Code (BIC).
+The LEI may offer advantages as it is not linked to a specific messaging network and is available to all corporate and legal entities.
+The LEI can be used to verify the identity of all legal entities involved in a payment chain.
+The G20 included a priority action in the Roadmap to "explore the enhanced use of the LEI in cross-border payments."
+This was due to its broad characteristics and G20 endorsement of the FSB's creation of the LEI.

-&lt;sup>17 FSB (2020)
+&lt;sup>19 FSB (2020)